VPT: Privacy Preserving Energy Trading and Block Mining Mechanism for Blockchain based Virtual Power Plants: Introduction

 \subsection{Key Contributions}

 The key contributions of our work are as follows:

 \begin{itemize}

-\item We work over integration of blockchain in VPP scenario, and developed a \snp{complete three layered VPP model operating over permissioned blockchain, we named the complete model as virtual private trading (VPT) model.} \item \snp{We propose a VPP system state determination model for efficient energy trading and price determination by VPPs.} \item We propose~\snp{PoEM and PPoEM mechanisms via which participants (such as buyers, sellers, and VPPs) can easily trade electricity without the} risk of losing or compromising their private data along with enhancing trust in the network. \item \snp{We formulate trading and miner selection algorithms for PoEM and PPoEM mechanisms and tested it over permissioned blockchain VPP model.} \item We carry out extensive theoretical analysis of our VPT model from perspective of privacy, security, market state, prospective profit, and market capture and evaluate these analysis to show their significance. \item We work over enhancing social welfare for both \snp{buyers and sellers along with incentivizing VPPs for energy trading task in a private manner.}
+\item We work over integration of blockchain in VPP scenario, and developed a \snp{complete three layered VPP model operating over permissioned blockchain} \item \snp{We propose a VPP system state determination model for efficient energy trading and price determination by VPPs.} \item We propose~\snp{PoEM and PPoEM mechanisms via which participants (such as buyers, sellers, and VPPs) can easily trade electricity without the} risk of losing or compromising their private data along with enhancing trust in the network. \item We also enhance social welfare for both \snp{buyers and sellers along with incentivizing VPPs for energy trading tasks in a private manner.}

 \end{itemize}